 The evolution of an interface or website goes through several phases, beginning with research and ultimately ending with development.
 The following outlines my personal workflow, from start to finish.

-Data Gathering.
-Consultations with a company's marketing specialists, business anaylists, SEMs, and others provide valuable metrics that I use to build "personas" that describe the typical behavior and priorities of a target audience.
+Initial Research.
+Consulting with a company's marketing specialists, business anaylists, SEMs, as well as conducting surveys provide the raw material for building personas that describe the typical behavior and priorities of a target audience.

-Conducting Heuristic Evaluations.
+Heuristic Evaluations.
 By observing difficulties encountered by users as they navigate through a test case, I pinpoint areas that require improvement.
-These evaluations can be either moderated or unmoderated, and preferably cover a varied range of users.
+By conducting moderated or unmoderated user testing, valuable quantitative/qualitative metrics are gathered for statistical analysis.

 High Fidelity Mockups.
-From the previous wireframes, and using industry-standard graphical tools (Photoshop, Illustrator, Sketch, etc.), I create aesthetically strong, static designs that conform to a company's brand identity.
+Using familiar graphical tools (Photoshop, Illustrator, Sketch, etc.), wireframes are transformed into aesthetically strong, static designs that conform to a company's brand identity.

 Front End Development